-The next day while eating the leftovers in perfect solitude, because all children were safe and sound at school, I noticed the deep, purple ribbons of skin around each piece of eggplant didn’t bother me.
-Maybe I should leave them intact from now on. these are the deep thoughts I am afforded during school hours.
+The next day while eating the leftovers in perfect solitude, because all children were safe and sound at school, I noticed the deep, purple ribbons of skin around each piece of eggplant didn’t bother me, therefore, maybe I should leave them intact from now on. these are the deep thoughts I am afforded during school hours.
 I read that most of the nutrition resides in the skin.
-We are idiots for peeling them off, throwing them out and boiling the crap out of them, and there go all the vitamins, minerals, enzymes and anything else mildly nutritious.
+We are idiots for peeling them off, I thought to myself, throwing them out and boiling the crap out of them, and there go all the vitamins, minerals, enzymes and anything else mildly nutritious.

-But as I continued to eat (it took me a long time to finish such a portion) I thought about the farm this eggplant came from.
+But as I continued to eat, new information developed, new evidence surfaced.
+I thought about the farm this eggplant came from.
 What if it was sprayed with pesticide, and what if all the poisons were on the skin!
-I think I read somewhere that most sprayed veggies and fruits with skins are safe to eat as long as you take the skin off, because the skin acts as a shield.
+I read that most sprayed veggies and fruits with skins are safe to eat as long as you take the skin off, because the skin acts as a shield.

 So which is better, skin or no skin?
 Its like every other question in life…It’s relative, meaning: it depends.
 It depends on the land.
 It always comes down to the land.
-Wars, religions, labor unions, taxes, eggplant skins…if the land is good and safe and clean then eat the skin, if its corrupted with pesticides and hormones peel it- easy.
+Wars, religions, labor unions, taxes, eggplant skins…if the land is good, safe and clean then eat the damn skin, if its corrupted with pesticides and hormones peel it.
 If only every question were a matter of peel or don’t peel. but we cannot have an absolute answer here.
 In fact there are few absolutes in life.
 Because the reality is going to be very different for different people. what if you don’t like the skins, what if your allergic to the skins, what if you have no teeth!

 Nana’s Eggplant Parmesan

 soak in water with salt (2 TBS) for an hour

 meanwhile: whisk together 3 eggs and 1/2 milk in a bowl